Computer Modelling and Finite Elements in Engineering Mechanics

 Visit our website for more information on fees, scholarships, postgraduate loans and other funding options to study at Swansea University - winner of the 'Postgraduate' category at the WhatUni?
 Student Choice Awards 2017.
 Using mathematical modelling as the basis, computational methods provide procedures which, with the aid of the computer, allow complex problems to be solved.
 The techniques play an ever-increasing role in industry and there is further emphasis to apply the methodology to other important areas such as medicine and the life sciences.

-Usually the entry requirements for the MSc Computer Modelling and Finite Elements in Engineering Mechanics course is a first or second class honours degree in Engineering, Mathematics or similar relevant science discipline.
+The entry requirements for this course is a first or second class honours degree in engineering, mathematics or similar relevant science discipline.
 You will also need to have an overall mark of at least 55%, however performance in key modules will also be considered.
+English language requirement IELTS 6.5 (with a minimum of 5.5 in each component) or Swansea University recognised equivalent.

 Modules on this course can vary each year but the following would be expected: Numerical Methods for Partial Differential Equations; Solid Mechanics; Advanced Fluid Mechanics; Dynamics and Transient Analysis; Research Case Study; Communication Skills for Research Engineers; Finite Element Computational Analysis; Fluid-Structure Interaction; Nonlinear Continuum Mechanics; Computational Fluid Dynamics; Computational Plasticity; Reservoir Modelling and Simulation.